Entrance Bursary Program

 Upon notification of acceptance to the University, (either by formal letter or via the Admissions Status page on Minerva), the application becomes available on Minerva: select the Financial Aid/Awards tab > Financial Aid Menu > Apply for a McGill Entrance Bursary > Apply to Entrance Bursary Program > Complete then submit your application.

-In order to be considered for the Entrance Bursary Program, students must also apply for and accept the maximum amount of government financial aid available to them:
+In order to be considered for the Entrance Bursary Program, students must also apply for and accept the maximum amount of government financial aid and/or Indigenous Band Support Funding available to them:

-- Canadian students (outside of Quebec) apply for government financial aid through the Minister of Education of their province of residence.
+- Canadian students (outside of Quebec) apply for government financial aid through the Minister of Education of their province of residence and/or Indigenous Band Support Funding.
 Quebec students please refer to our page on Quebec government aid.

 - Canadian (citizen or permanent resident) students living outside of Canada or who have at least one parent living outside of Canada, should apply for government financial aid following the instructions for Canadian students (see above).
 In addition, students must submit a CSS Financial Aid Profile to the Scholarships and Student Aid Office.